Jo0/MarsRover/README.md

 ## Mars Rover

-This console application pulls images taken by all rovers by calling the NASA Mars Rover Photo API.
+This .NET Core console application pulls images taken by all rovers on a given date by calling the NASA Mars Rover Photo API.

+This application is not limited to a Windows environment.
+You will be able to build this for OSX, Linux, and ARM envrionments.

 ### Dependencies